Claude Code Plugins

 2. Implementability (Junior Engineer Test)

-• Can a junior engineer implement without asking questions?
+• Can junior engineer implement without asking questions?

-• Are function signatures/behaviors described, not just "implement X"?
+• Function signatures/behaviors described, not just "implement X"?

-• Are test scenarios described (what they verify, not just names)?
+• Test scenarios described (what they verify, not just names)?

-• Are all file paths specified or marked "TBD: new file"?
+• All file paths specified or marked "TBD: new file"?

 3. Success Criteria Quality